 That feeling when you open the blinds of your window and let out a gasp at the view outside… very few places that I know, can boast of having the capability to make you do that.

 TGDL is blessed by being located in one of the most beautiful places in the world – Ladakh, and its blessings are evident to the uninitiated as soon as they take a peek outside.
-My favourite activity was to sit at my balcony and just look at the not-so-distant peaks of Stok.
-Clear blue skies, puffs of clouds that looked like scattered cotton candies and the serenity of the Himalayas, all of it made for some pretty good ogling.
+My favorite activity was to sit on my balcony and just look at the not-so-distant peaks of Stok.
+Clear blue skies, puffs of clouds that looked like scattered cotton candies, and the serenity of the Himalayas, all of it made for some pretty good ogling.

 View!
 That incredible view!